 Magna Associates, Inc. is a company offering a wealth of information on CNC and motion control can be found at Simple Step.
 They offer an extensive “links” section to take you even further on your quest for information about CNC.

-7 Easy Steps to CNC Programming is book for anyone interested in learning about CNC machining by David Hayden.
-The book is available on Amazon, Google Books, and as an E Book.
+7 Easy Steps to CNC Programming is the book for anyone interested in learning about CNC machining by David Hayden.
+The book is available on Amazon, Google Books, and as an E-Book.
 Mr. Hayden taught himself CNC machining over 20 years ago while working as a lathe operator.
 Since that time he has attended hundreds of hours of training courses and has also developed his own course in CNC programming.

 Software for Machinists